OWASP Top 10 - Broken Access Control

 Possibility 1

 For this attack we need to log in as a user.
-To do this, we click Account in the upper right corner and select Login.
+To do this, we click on the top right Account and choose Login .

 OWASP Juice Shop